dreadnode/rigging/docs/topics/callbacks-and-mapping.md

 If you want to gain control over the generation process before it completes, you can use the [`PendingChat.until()`][rigging.chat.PendingChat.until] or [`PendingCompletion.until()`][rigging.completion.PendingCompletion.until] methods.
 These allow you to register a callback function which participates in generation and can decide whether generation should proceed, and exactly how it does so.
+For chat interfaces, these functions also get fine control over the contents of the chat while callbacks are resolving.
+This is how we can provide feedback to an LLM model during generation like validation errors when parsing fails ([`attempt_recovery`][rigging.chat.PendingChat.until]).

 ```py
 import rigging as rg